Mitsubishi Electric MSZ-GE60VAD SPLIT-TYPE AIR CONDITIONERS Instruction Manual

 Do not operate switches with wet hands.

-Do not clean the air conditioner with water or place an object that
+Do not clean the air conditioner with water or place an object that contains water, such as a flower vase, on it.

 Do not step on or place any object on the outdoor unit.